SPCS-Projects/Python-Automations/README.md

    - Downloads all links in a file to a specified path based on URLs.

 5. **find_same_size_files.py**
-   - Finds files of that match the size of a given one and copies them to another directory.
+   - Finds files that match the size of a given one and copies them to another directory.
 Currently set up to match .pngs but file paths can be changed and line 5 for extension type

 6. **find_unique_lines_in_file.py**
    - Finds the unique lines between two given files and outputs to a third